InfamousPlatypus/2Q1P/README.md

 # 2Q1P
 An Open source photonic quantum gateset.
+As of now, more than half of the required parts have been made and tested.
+I belive this is a sufficant proof of concept to continue on with certanty as there are only two missing parts.
+These parts are going to be more expensive and with better tolerances than the rest due to the lack of consumer grade versions.
 # Todo list
-At this point, mainly get the hand drawings into CAD.
+Get the hand drawings into CAD.
 This is going to take some time.
+Confirm errors.
+Find proper waveplates and beam joiners to complete.
+# Questions to explore later
+Can we create an effective single photon source?
+  IF so:
+    Can we get parts that switch between presets fast enough to create a time-bin qubit?
+    Need to learn to use photomultiplier tubes.
 # Standards
 To standardize across the paper the following values will be used.
 For path defined qubits, the top path will be |0> and the bottom path will be |1>.
 Polarization defined qubits have the horizontal polarization as |0> and vertical as |1>.
 Unless otherwise specified, q[0] is a path defined qubit and q[1] is polarization.
 A note on rotations about the bloch sphere